 - Iced: The option that honestly opens a whole new world of coffee brewing- this allows you to make hot coffee over ice for a wonderfully refreshing caffeine fix.

 - Specialty: This is essentially the espresso option.
 It’s technically a coffee concentrate, and it works best for making drinks that are typically espresso based (like a cappuccino or latte).

-- Cafe forte: This option is specifically designed to help emphasize the unique characteristics of whatever grounds you’re using.
+- Cafe forte (older models): This option is specifically designed to help emphasize the unique characteristics of whatever grounds you’re using.
 It gives you a nice, full-bodied drink that should be good enough to drink black.

-Aside from these options, all Ninja bars have the Auto IQ One Touch Intelligence feature.
+Aside from these options, the Ninjas have the Auto IQ One Touch Intelligence feature.
 That just means it measures the water and pulls the coffee for you after you select the cup size you want, which eliminates a good bit of guess work on your part.

-Speaking of cup size, Ninja has a single cup option, which effectively competes with other pod brewing systems.
+Speaking of cup size, Ninja has a single cup option, which effectively competes with other pod and dual brewing systems.
 This is especially important because you can pick your own grounds– revolutionary.

 While Ninja Coffee has a respectably large array of products, we have selected and reviewed the three that we think will give you the best idea of that range and the best products across it.
 We have also included a couple recommendations for variants in case one of these models isn’t exactly what you’re looking for.

 Ninja Hot and Cold Brewed System (CP307)